 Each Bud and Travis studio album contains at least four or five Latin-American songs, and The Bud and Travis Latin Album--the duo's unqualified masterpiece-- is a full collection of Spanish-language material.
 I cannot recommend this record highly enough.
 It is Bud and Travis's Sgt.
 Pepper: a record that both exemplified the talents of the group and set new standards of musical and artistic excellence in folk music.
 It is, arguably, the finest record to emerge from the late 50s, early 60s folk movement, and certainly a recording that holds its own against any popular album made since.

-Spotlight On Bud and Travis is perhaps their most dated studio effort, though certainly an excellent album.
+Spotlight On Bud and Travis is another excellent album, and perhaps the funnest to sing along to.
 "Cloudy Summer Afternoon," an Edmonson original and the only Bud and Travis song to crack the American Top 30, debuted on this album.
 "Wagoner's Lad," another American folk classic, displayed the boys' guitar work at it finest.
-"Sinner Man," "Poor Boy," and the other American songs on Spotlight are quite good but perhaps too similar in sound to the Kingston Trio--a fine group, but one usually having a sound quite distinct from Bud and Travis.
-Needless to say, the Spanish numbers on Spotlight--of which there aren't nearly enough--save the day.
-In fact, "Cielito Lindo Son Huasteco" is arguably the most beautiful serenata in the entire Bud and Travis catalogue.
+"Sinner Man," "Poor Boy," and the other American songs on Spotlight give the Kingston Trio a good run for their money.
+Needless to say, the Spanish numbers on Spotlight--of which there aren't nearly enough--deliver big-time.
+In fact, "Cielito Lindo Son Juasteco" is arguably the most beautiful serenata in the entire Bud and Travis catalogue.

-Perspective On Bud and Travis and Naturally succeed where Spotlight stumbled: that is, in presenting American folk songs without sounding derivative of other groups.
-Tracks like "Two Brothers," "Abilene," "Joey, Joey," and "Red Clay Country" are as American as songs get, yet they retain that inimitable and somewhat intangible Bud and Travis "flair."
+Perspective On Bud and Travis and Naturally continue to explore Americana: tracks like "Two Brothers," "Abilene," "Joey, Joey," and "Red Clay Country" are as American as songs get, yet they retain that inimitable and somewhat intangible Bud and Travis "flair."
 Other standouts from these two great records are "Maria Christina," "Sabras Que Te Quiero," and "Tomorrow Is A Long Time" (yes, the Bob Dylan tune!) from Perspective, and "Summertime Love," "Haiti," and "Golden Apples Of The Sun" from Naturally.

 Of course, I can only talk so much about the music of Bud and Travis.
-I urge you to look for these records wherever used vinyl is sold; I guarantee that the music within will speak much more eloquantly than I ever could.
+I urge you to look for these records wherever used vinyl is sold, and for the CDs at places like Amazon.com; I guarantee that the music within will speak much more eloquantly than I ever could.